 JOE

 Don Juan hated cults.
 Religious cults, political cults.
 For Don Juan, cult life was the end of life.
-Think for yourself.
-That’s his motto.
 Don Juan delivers a fierce indictment of the Devil’s cult.
 And, as you might imagine, the Devil takes offense.

 (Joe assumes the DEVIL’S voice)